-Paquito D’Rivera is a Cuban-born clarinet, saxophone, flute player, composer, and band leader who is a true Jazz and Classical legend.
-He plays the happiest horn you may ever hear.
+Paquito D’Rivera is a 14 Grammy winning Jazz and Classical Music legend.
+The Cuban-born clarinet, saxophone, flute player, composer, and band leader plays one of the happiest horns you may ever hear.

 Paquito is a Giant of Classical Jazz

 A classically-trained child prodigy, Paquito debuted with the Cuban National Symphony when he was just 19.
 D’Rivera played a lot of Jazz in his middle years, but keeps coming back to Classical.

 He switches effortlessly between the two idioms.
 It’s a real joy to hear him do that.
 Paquito will be bopping away and all of a sudden you’ll recognize Beethoven, Mozart, or Chopin.
 It’s always a smiling “Wow” moment.

 Paquito first gained international attention as a founding member of Jazz-Rock-Folkloric band Irakere with pianist Chucho Valdés in 1973.
 The guys wanted to play Jazz.
 The Cuban government of the time wouldn’t allow it.
 So the band added an African rhythm section and called it folkloric.
 The result was a hit.
 Irakere toured the world, won a 1979 Grammy, and influenced everyone who followed.